yaniv-golan/dlzoom/docs/zoom-app/privacy.md

 - Downloaded recordings are saved only on your device and are under your control.

 Hosted vs self‑hosted sign‑in
-- Default: If you use our hosted sign‑in, the short‑lived code is handled by our service only to complete sign‑in, then it expires.
+- Hosted (when enabled): If you use our hosted sign‑in, the short‑lived code is handled by our service only to complete sign‑in, then it expires.
 - Self‑hosted: If you host your own sign‑in, that short‑lived code is handled by your service instead.

 Sharing